isomerpages/gb-assist/pages/solutionrepo/solution1789.md

 ---
-title: Autocount Accounting 2.0 - Package (Premium - 1 User)
+title: COVID-19 Support iThermo Thermal Scanner iTSCAN1 Version 1.0
-permalink: /productivity-solutions-grant/solutionrepo/solution320
+permalink: /productivity-solutions-grant/solutionrepo/solution1789
 ---

 #### Description

-Autocount is an integrated Accounting and Inventory Management System.
-It covers all your accounting needs.
-Offering you a full fledge of AR, AP, GL, sales/purchase management & inventory control.
-Provide various real-time, intelligent, easy access accounting & operation reports to support business analysis needs.
+iThermo Thermal Scanner is an accurate and certified AI-based thermal scanner that is highly portable as it can run on a battery pack without any running wires.
+The iThermo can do both walk-by and standing temperature scans.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Creative_eWorld_Autocount_Annex 3_CR_wef26Jun2020_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_KroniKare_Annex_3.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria